dd9jn/rfc4880bis/rfc4880bis.md

 (null-terminated regular expression)

-Used in conjunction with trust Signature packets (of level \> 0) to limit the scope of trust that is extended.
+Used in conjunction with Trust Signature packets (of level \> 0) to limit the scope of trust that is extended.
 Only signatures by the target key on User IDs that match the regular expression in the body of this packet have trust extended by the trust Signature